arcana-lab/noelleGym/README.md

 Some results might differ slighlty from the plots shown in the submitted paper (the claims made in the paper are still valid).
 Changes are created because we found a few minor bugs in one of the alias analyses NOELLE relies on (they are not part of NOELLE).
-We fixed these bugs and we noticed two conseguences:
+We fixed these bugs and we noticed two consequences:
 - a few more dependences now exist in the PDG of a few benchmarks.
-These dependences do not actually exist, but the current alias analyses aren't able to prove it because of our conservarive fix.
+These dependences do not actually exist, but the current alias analyses aren't able to prove it because of our conservative fix.
 These dependences have reduced the speedups obtained for a few benchmarks like streamcluster of PARSEC.
 - a few dependences have been removed from the PDG.
 This allows NOELLE to have higher speedups than the submitted version of the paper in a few benchmarks like blackscholes of PARSEC.

 The above changes to dependences had a minor impact to the number of loop invariants and dependences in the PDG.